comworkio/comwork-cloud-wiki/tutorials/selfhosted/installation/kubernetes.md

-cwc bootstrap --keepdir # if you want to keep the downloaded helm directory cwc bootstrap --values my-values.yaml # if you need to override the default helm values cwc bootstrap --namespace cwc # if you want to change the namespace
+cwc bootstrap --keepdir # if you want to keep the downloaded helm directory cwc bootstrap --values my-values.yaml # if you need to override the default helm values cwc bootstrap --namespace cwc # if you want to change the namespace cwc bootstrap --recreate-ns # if you want to delete and recreate the namespace
 ```

 If you want to uninstall: